Value Proposition & Benefits of Membership

 The University Consortium for Geographic Information Science (UCGIS) enables scholars within its 60+ member institutions (universities and colleges, federal agencies, industry partners, and international affiliates) to collaboratively engage in interdisciplinary research and teaching to advance GIScience.
 UCGIS facilitates and supports scholarly communities and networks to undertake large scale projects that serve the GIS community as a whole.
 We are the professional hub for the academic GIS community.

 Institutional membership in UCGIS enables:

-Participation in formulation of cutting edge research activities
+Participation in formulation of cutting edge research and educational activities

 - UCGIS is championing the Sustainability Learning Communities Network (SLCN) to engage in collaborative and interdisciplinary research on sustainability and resilience;

 - UCGIS awards merit-based travel support to students from member organizations to encourage and promote sharing of their research at our Symposia;

 Collaboration and networking for successful research

 - Partnerships with HUD and the Department of Homeland Security resulted in funding and support for scholars from UCGIS member institutions to conduct exploratory research to develop a national network of regional GIS nodes, supported by a GeoSpatial Extension Program to support workforce development;

 - Through our Symposia and other avenues, young scholars are able to network and connect with established scholars and journal editors to receive advice and feedback in a supportive environment.
 Our Graduate Student Research Award is exclusively for those within our member network.

 Access to the most current information about the greater geospatial community

 - UCGIS Board of Directors and appointed representatives are active in a variety of national geospatial organizations, such as the Coalition of Geospatial Organizations (COGO) and the GIS Certification Institute (GISCI), so that we can monitor current trends and identify key issues that will impact GIS researchers and educators.
 We convey this pertinent information to our membership, including topics such as certification, accreditation, new federal research trends and policies, education priorities, legislation related to geospatial issues; and funding opportunities, among others.

 Connections with the Higher Education GIScience Community